Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `200 OK`

-!!! missing "Unknown"
+Successfully kicked user.

 ##### `400 BAD REQUEST`

-!!! missing "Should be an error here if the user is no longer on the team or the team id is invalid"
+If the user is no longer on the team or the team id is invalid.

 ##### `401 Unauthorized`

-!!! missing "Should be an error here if the user is not a team leader"
+If the user is not a team leader.

 ### Leave a Team

 `POST api/v1/protected/teams/:team_id/leave`

 Leave this team that you are a part of.
 Cannot be called by the leader of the team.
+Will set team role to `NONE`.

 #### Request Body